Bhagsys/pwn.college_Bhagesh/Terminal Multiplexing.md

 ```

 ### New Learnings
-Su is used to switch user, usually used to switch to the root user
+screen -r is used to reenter a detatched screen and ctrl +a +d is used to detatch screen

 ##Finding Sessions
-In this level, you must switch to the zardus user and then run /challenge/run.
-Zardus' password is dont-hack-me.
+In this challenge, we've created three screen sessions for you.
+One of them contains the flag.
+The other two are decoys.

 ### Solve
 **Flag:** `pwn.college{08hbPK-9Svkf9Ii9aU3R94zOXNK.01N4IDOxwyM4kjNzEzW}`

-Su to Zardus then enter password and run /challenge/run
+use screen -ls to see all active screens and then go to one of the active screens using screen -r (screen name)

 ```hacker@terminal-multiplexing~finding-sessions:~$ screem -ls
 bash: screem: command not found